moosnelly/rahunu-registry/KEYBOARD_SHORTCUTS.md

 1. Press `Ctrl+K` / `⌘+K` anytime to view all available shortcuts
 2. Click the keyboard icon in the header to view shortcuts
 3. Look for keyboard shortcut indicators on buttons (shown on larger screens)
+4. Most navigation shortcuts use `Alt` key to avoid conflicts with your browser
-4. Shortcuts work globally except when typing in text fields
+5. Shortcuts work globally except when typing in text fields (you can still use `/` for search and `Escape` to close dialogs)

 ## Accessibility